andrewacashner/hearingfaithms/chapters/chapter-3.md

 The end of the introduction in *Voces* (*Por sol comienza una Gloria*) is moved to serve as the final copla in *Cantores*.
-The whole *eco* section at the end of the 1642 *Voces* is omitted, so that the estrillo ends with the couplet *Todo en el hombre es subir/ y todo en Dios es bajar*.
+The whole *eco* section at the end of the 1642 *Voces* is omitted, so that the estribillo ends with the couplet *Todo en el hombre es subir/ y todo en Dios es bajar*.

 In terms of theological and musical conceits, *Cantores* reads like an attempt to take the dense *conceptismo* of *Voces* and both simplify and explain it.
 The connection of Christ's voice ("the sign of A") and the "voices of the chapel choir" is obscured, as the opening is changed to "singers of the chapel choir."
-The crucial lines from *Voces*, "a la voz del padre oí/ cantan por puntos de llanto," are missing as well, which makes it harder to make sense of "el signo a la mi re."
+The crucial lines from *Voces*, *a la voz del padre oí/ cantan por puntos de llanto*, are missing as well, which makes it harder to make sense of *el signo a la mi re*.
 The connection between David and Christ as musician-kings is absent as well.
 "The King is a musician" in *Voces* is changed to "the child is a musician"---so that Christ is now explicitly the creator of the music rather than himself being the Music *and* the musician.
+By removing the *divisa* passage, the connection between *divisa* and the *signo A* is lost.
 Throughout the poems, where *Voces* has an ambiguous or cryptic line, *Cantores* has a less multivalent one.
-Instead of "a la voz del padre oí" *Cantores* has "con que mil maravillas vi";
-instead of "y aguarda tiempo oportuno/ quien antes del tiempo fue" *Cantores* has "después que aguardaron uno/ que llegó a tiempo oportuno/ quién antes del tiempo fue."
+Instead of "y aguarda tiempo oportuno/ quien antes del tiempo fue" *Cantores* has "después que aguardaron uno/ que llegó a tiempo oportuno/ quién antes del tiempo fue."
 The *Voces* version of these lines is pithy but obscure; the *Cantores* version is crystal-clear but requires an extra line to say the same thing.
+More significantly, when the compositor of *Cantores* replaces *a la voz del padre oí* with *con que mil maravillas vi* he has replaced the central reference to the act of hearing (*oí*)---the only first-person active verb in the poem---with seeing (*vi*), thus obscuring the poem's central concept.
+Instead of listening to voices (*oí*, *voces*), the speaker of *Cantores* is looking at singers (*vi*, *cantores*).

 <!-- XXX quotes vs italics -->
-The *conceptismo* in *Cantores* is not as tight as in *Voces*: in many cases, *Cantores* makes sense on the musical side but not on the theological side.
+The *conceptismo* in *Cantores* is not as tightly bound as in *Voces*: in many cases, *Cantores* makes sense on the musical side but not on the theological side.
-Some of the musical terminology is deployed innaccurately, as when *Cantores* has Christ the composer writing in "compás mayor" in a "proporción abreviada" using a "clave con tres tiempos"---it is hard to know which actual meters might be indicated here.
+Some of the musical terminology is deployed innaccurately, as when *Cantores* has Christ the composer writing in *compás mayor* in a *proporción abreviada* using a *clave con tres tiempos*---it is hard to know which actual meters might be indicated here.
-The poet of *Cantores* writes multiple lines like "O que lindamente suenan!/ o que dulcemente cantan" that do not advance the conceit, where the poet of *Voces* restrained such effusions to the four-syllable "O qué canto."
+The poet of *Cantores* writes multiple lines like *O que lindamente suenan!/ o que dulcemente cantan* that do not advance the conceit, where the poet of *Voces* restrained such effusions to the four-syllable *O qué canto.*
 The new poet has retained the technical terms and other key words used in the first version of the poem, but has attempted to explain the metaphors, sometimes in ways that change the meaning from the first poem.